-The objectives of these text amendments are to open opportunities for residents to find affordable housing where the definition of family in the Zoning Code may be an unnecessary barrier; to support the ability of cost-burdened households to add housemates who can help shoulder rent costs and housekeeping duties; and to enable zoning regulations to reflect and legalize current household customs in Saint Paul.
-Due to a legitimate interest in protecting household privacy, it is impossible to know how many individuals and households in the circumstances above could be supported by an updated definition of family that is more in line with Fair Housing principles.
+The objective of this study is to consider the impact of amending the definition of family.
+Potential benefits of amending this definition are to open opportunities for residents to find affordable housing where the definition of family in the Zoning Code may be an unnecessary barrier; to support the ability of cost-burdened households to add housemates who can help shoulder rent costs and housekeeping duties; and to enable zoning regulations to reflect and legalize current household customs in Saint Paul.
+The section titled Impact of Options discusses the balance between these potential benefits and concerns that arise.

-3. Analysis
+2. Analysis

-Existing definition of family
+Zoning and the existing definition of family